ram-shankar58/ffcs-slot-checker/README.md

 # ffcsclashchecker
 Checks if there are clashes while choosing FFCS slots

-Format of entering data will be declared soon!
+Format of entering data is in the code itself as comments!